PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

  malloc(10.24)
 ```
 ### 2.5.3 Shutdown
-Based on the exit() abnormal exit function, the case of sudden interruption when the program thread is running is created.
+Based on the function exit(), the case of shutdown occurred when the program thread was running.

-exit(1) means abnormal exit, some prompt information can be given before exit, or the cause of the error can be observed in the debugger.
+The function exit(1) means abnormal exit.
+Some prompt information can be given before exit, or the cause of the error can be observed from the debugger.

 ```
 # Located in the heartbeat program Heartbeat_Support_OpenMP.c file